 It’s important to seek treatment as soon as possible if you have cataracts when the symptoms are mild.
 Lifestyle changes may delay your need for cataract surgery, but ultimately, you will need to have surgery.

-Campus Eye Group in Hamilton, New Jersey provides surgery to patients with cataracts.
-They use the latest technology to safely and effectively remove the cataract from one or both eyes.
+Campus Eye Group in Hamilton, New Jersey uses the latest technology to safely and effectively remove cataracts from one or both eyes.

 Advances in intraocular lens replacement technology allow patients with cataracts to experience unclouded vision with enhanced visual acuity with specifically tailored artificial lenses.

 In this procedure, your natural lens is preserved, while tiny incisions in the cornea allow an ultrasonic probe to break up the cloudy tissue to restore a clear lens of the eye.